 For the full job description and application instructions, see Job # 4878915144 on Craigslist.com.

 Evergreen Treatment Services

 Click here to view all job openings at Evergreen Treatment Services.

-To view the complete job description and apply please click here and fill out the online applicaiton.
+To view the complete job descriptions click on job link on employment page.
 Please be sure to include a resume and cover letter outlining your qualifications and why you are interested in working at ETS.

 Sound Mental Health

 CD Clinician – Chemical Dependency (Seattle)

 Provides diagnostic evaluation and treatment recommendation for adult clients applying for outpatient chemical dependency treatment and for court referrals.
 Carries a caseload of chemical dependency treatment clients and conducts group therapy sessions.
 Chemical Dependency Professional (CDP) Certification or Chemical Dependency Professional Trainee (CDPT) Certification and minimum AA degree required.
 Preferred candidate will have CDP Certification and Bachelor’s or Master’s degree in a therapeutic counseling field, nursing or special education.
 Two years of clinical experience in counseling or case management required; a minimum of one year of experience as a drug and alcohol counselor preferred.
 WDL & excellent driving record necessary.
 Full time w/full benefits.
 Salary = DOQ.